AliBedrosian/bootcamp_hw5_DataVisualization/README.md

-# bootcamp_hw5_DataVisualization
-Alison McCondichie - Homework 5 - Data Visualization Challenge

-The objective of this notebook is to exam data from a study ran on mice with tumors treated with a variety of drug regimens and create visualizations of the results to easily draw conclusions of drug regimen success.
-Some data cleaning and statistical functions were required to filter and create information that was helpful for our conclusions.

-One important conclusion drawn from the data is that Capomulin and Ramicane are the two most success drugs in this treatment study.
-We can see this from the bar chart showing amount of timepoints per drug regimen.
-More timepoints means mice lasted longer, mice that lasted the longest through the study were treated with those two drugs.
+# 🧪 Tumor Treatment Study Analysis (Pandas + Matplotlib)
+This project analyzes data from a preclinical study testing the effectiveness of various drug regimens on mice with tumors.
+Using Pandas and Matplotlib, the goal was to clean the data, perform exploratory analysis, and visualize the results to assess drug performance.

+🔍 Project Objectives
+Clean and filter raw experimental data for analysis

+Perform statistical summaries on tumor volume and timepoints

+Visualize key trends using bar charts, box plots, scatter plots, and regression analysis

+📊 Key Findings
+Capomulin and Ramicane were the two most effective drug regimens, as seen in bar and box plots showing greater timepoint frequency and lower tumor volume variation.

-Another evident conclusion is that there is a strong positive correlation between mouse weight and tumor volume.
-You can visualize this really well in the final scatter plot in this notebook that includes a regression line.
-As mouse weight increases, tumor volume consistently increases as well.
+There is a strong positive correlation between mouse weight and tumor volume, confirmed by a scatter plot with a fitted regression line.

+📁 Deliverables
+Jupyter Notebook with step-by-step analysis

+Multiple visualizations using Matplotlib

+Cleaned and processed dataset

+Written interpretation of major insights

+🧰 Tools Used
+Python

+Pandas for data manipulation

+Matplotlib for data visualization

+Numpy & SciPy for basic statistics